Skip to Main Content

 Green on the Go!
 Explore your options.

 Personal vehicles emit a lot of greenhouse gases.
-Alternative ways to travel that would greatly reduce this number are: cycling, walking, public transit, carsharing and ridesharing, and electric vehicles.
+Alternative ways to travel that would greatly reduce emissions are: cycling, walking, public transit, carsharing and ridesharing, and electric vehicles.

 You don't need to do just one!
 How about walking part of the way to work and then hopping on a bus?
-Explore the options!
+Enjoy exploring the options.

 Getting started with Green Transportation